 Have you read about those who have succeeded in climbing Mount Everest?
 This 29,035-foot mountain range is the highest in the world and the most difficult to climb.
 There are many people who attempt this climb more than once in the hopes of finally being able to complete the challenge of making it to the summit.

 I cannot imagine being at a point 29,035 feet above sea level.
 That is so high that one’s breathing becomes quite labored and therefore requires extra oxygen.
 But that is still not as high as the heavens.
-In Ephesians, Paul gives us a taste of what it will be like when we’re in heaven:
+In Ephesians, Paul gives us a taste of what it will be like when we’re in heaven: and raised us up together, and made us sit together in the heavenly places in Christ Jesus,. —Ephesians 2:6

 I love knowing that those of us who have accepted Jesus Christ as our Savior and Lord will be up in heaven with God forever, seated with Him and serving Him in all His honor and glory.
 Even though we’ll be higher than we’ve ever been, we will not suffer the usual effects of high altitude such as headaches, nosebleeds or labored breathing.
 God has made sure of that.
 I believe that heaven will be the most comfortable place ever!

-It is estimated that right now the universe is at least ten billion light years in diameter.
+It is estimated that right now the universe is at least 46 billion light years in radius.
 My puny human mind cannot comprehend such a measurement.
 Look up at the billions of stars in the night sky and then try to understand the lengths to which God will go for us.
 He could have designed just an adequate place for us to live, but did He?
 No. He chose to give us a wonderful universe filled with beautiful planets and stars.
 It stretches on and on, just like His immense love for us.

 The daytime sky and the night sky are the same, yet very different.
 During the day we cannot see the stars because of the light of the sun.
 At night, the stars and moon illuminate the dark sky.
 When we are in heaven, things will be greatly changed.